 About 4 in 100,000 people have acute pancreatitis each year in the UK.
 Acute pancreatitis has become more common in recent years.
 One of the reasons for this is that there has been an increase in alcohol consumption recently - in particular, binge drinking.

 Causes of acute pancreatitis

 Gallstones or alcohol cause more than 8 in 10 cases.
 Other causes are rare.

-- Gallstones - are the most common cause in the UK.
+- Gallstones - the most common cause in the UK.
 A gallstone can pass through the bile duct and out into part of the gut just after the stomach (the duodenum).
 This usually does not cause a problem.
-However, in some people a gallstone gets stuck in the bile duct or where the bile duct and pancreatic duct open into the duodenum.
+However, in some people a gallstone becomes stuck in the bile duct or where the bile duct and pancreatic duct open into the duodenum.
 This can affect the chemicals (enzymes) in the pancreatic duct (or even block them completely) and trigger a pancreatitis.

-- Alcohol - is the other common cause.
+- Alcohol - the other common cause.
 How alcohol actually triggers the inflammation in the pancreas is not clear.
 Symptoms typically begin about 6-12 hours after a heavy drinking session.
 In some people pancreatitis can develop even after a small amount of alcohol.
 In these people, a 'sensitivity' to alcohol develops in their pancreas.

 - Unknown - no cause is found in about 1 in 10 cases.
-However, a number of these cases are probably due to tiny gallstones or 'gallstone sludge' that passes through the bile duct but is too small to be seen on scans or other tests.
+However, a number of these cases are probably due to tiny gallstones or 'gallstone sludge' which passes through the bile duct but is too small to be seen on scans or other tests.

 What happens in acute pancreatitis?